tuommii/rs-device/README.md

 </p>

 ## Notes
-In this [Video](/assets/arduino-mkr1000-compressed.mov) you can see this gadget in action.
+[Video](/assets/arduino-mkr1000-compressed.mov) where you can see this gadget in action.
 - API and UI are still private